YasKas1991/Me/README.md

  # Hello Guys It's Yaser Kasim here

  ## They Call Me Yas
- - I'm Currently on Software Testing course backed by Rubik Talent Academy
+ - I'm Currently on a Software Testing course backed by Rubik Talent Academy
- - My dream is create code with out touching a keyboard, hence it being just a dream! 😅
+ - My dream is to create code without touching a keyboard, hence it being just a dream! 😅

 <br  />